This course can also be presented face to face in-house or via live in-house webinar.

 Winning Corporate Finance Business Course Overview:

 Why is pitching important?
-M&A is a competitive and crowded industry.
-Many advisers may be credible for any particular transaction: there is a real challenge for candidate advisers to differentiate themselves.
+Corporate finance is a competitive and crowded industry.
+Many advisers may be credible for any particular transaction: there is a real challenge for potential advisers to differentiate themselves.
 Whether the client making the selection is inexperienced (such as an owner-manager) or a frequent buyer/ seller (such as a private equity firm), it can be hard for the client to identify the ‘right’ firm to execute the deal for them.

 M&A, whilst challenging to execute, is popularly seen as lucrative, bringing high fees – but winning an M&A mandate is an intense process which can call for just as much effort as the transaction itself.
-Pitching is highly competitive and, done well, requires for a considerable amount of bespoke preparation.
+Building a potential advisory relationship even to the point where you can expect to be asked to pitch can take many months of work.
+Pitching itself is highly competitive and, done well, requires a considerable amount of bespoke preparation.

 In all areas of business, there are good pitches and bad pitches.
 What makes the difference?
 Learn about how what happens ahead of a pitch shapes the pitch meeting itself and can have a major impact on the outcome.
 Focus on areas to highlight in the pitch document, and the conduct of the pitch meeting itself.
 In addition to relevant expertise, success calls for considerable time and effort, astute judgement, strong relationship building and great teamwork.